elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-10-26-cs3230-lecture-10-more-on-np-hardness.md

 It will start at S because S is the start of the direction and it will end at t since its the last value.

-> There is a cycle
+> There is a cycle because t is the ending vertex and it starts at s again.
+We show that this graph can be changed into jus a HamPath by transforming it into this new graph

 ## Remarks